bkw777/NODE_DATAPAC/README.md

 Has 1 megabyte in 4 banks of 256k.
 512k usable by RAMDSK plus another 512k only usable by software you'd have to write yourself.

+For Model 100/102 there is an experimental [RAM100 with support for 4 banks](software/RAMDSK/RAM100/4-bank).

 See the [magazine articles](#documentation) above for example code that could be adjusted to use the upper 512k as raw database space.

 How to access all 4 banks: